 Native Americans have been present throughout the continent since before the time when settlers from Europe began to colonize the land.
 The holiday focuses on their heritage, culture, knowledge and contributions that have been passed down to us from our ancestors.
 It is widely celebrated in every state with various festivals and concerts.

-- Popcorn was the first to be invented.
-This statement is figurative, but for the first time people domesticated corn, from which the delicacy is made;
+- Popcorn was the first to be invented – Native Americans first domesticated corn, from which the delicacy is made.

-- subjected to persecution and humiliation, they had to spend their days on reservations;
+- Native Americans were subjected to persecution and humiliation, and were forced to live on reservations.

-- used the Navajo language, which was used during the Vietnam War.
-The messages were not deciphered by any opponent;
+- The Navajo language was used during the Vietnam War and could not be deciphered by any opponent.

-- endowed totems with meaning: sometimes they depicted animals that were considered special for the family.
+- Native Americans endowed totems with meaning, often depicting animals that were considered special for the family.